 Legal Boundaries and Accountability

-Legal attorneys face professional and ethical standards set by state bar associations and can face disciplinary action for misconduct.
-Attorneys in fact are accountable through the provisions of the power of attorney document and state laws; misuse of authority can lead to legal consequences, including civil and criminal liability.
+Lawyers, be they legal practitioners or attorneys in fact are held to certain codes of professional and ethical conduct by the state bar associations, and facing disciplinary measures is one of the consequences of breaching them.
+However, attorneys in fact have the opportunity to be accountable through the provisions in the power of attorney document and state laws; misapplication of authority can lead to legal consequences that would be civil and even criminal in nature.

 Representation in Legal Matters